ljm42/gitlist-docker/README.md

 # gitlist-docker

-A ready to use docker image with preinstalled nginx and gitlist-1.0.1
+A ready to use docker image with preinstalled nginx and GitList

 You can use it to quickly visualize the git repositories on your machine.

+Intended for use on Unraid, to view the flash drive's git repo.

 If any repositories are not world-readable, will configure GitList to run as root automatically.
 Otherwise runs as www-data.